OSGConnect/tutorial-Matlab-ScalingUp/README.md

 ## Set up a Matlab Job

-First, we'll need to create a working directory, you can either run `$ tutorial Matlab-ScalingUp` or type the following:
+First, we'll need to create a working directory, you can either run `$ tutorial Matlab-ScalingUp` or `$ git clone https://github.com/OSGConnect/tutorial-Matlab-ScalingUp` to copy all the necessary files.
+Otherwise, you can create the files type the following:

     $ mkdir tutorial-Matlab-ScalingUp
     $ cd tutorial-Matlab-ScalingUp